HD60Hz/squad-lab1-store/README.md

     ...
 ...
 ```

 #### Load products
-Similarly to saving products, loading product must verify the existance of either a CSV or JSON file based on configuration then load data from them, we need to seperate the implementation versions (CSV, JSON) then invoke the appropriate one
+Similarly to saving products, loading product must verify the existence of either a CSV or JSON file based on configuration then load data from them
+We need to separate the implementation versions (CSV, JSON) then invoke the appropriate one

 ```python
     from typing import Iterable, Optional